unibas-tilics/tilics/2024/http_vs_https/article.md

 # HTTP vs HTTPS

 While surfing the internet, you have certainly noticed the abbreviations HTTP and HTTPS at the beginning of websites.
 But do you know the difference between the two?

-First of all, HTTP is an abbreviation of Hyper Text Transfer Protocol.
-This protocol allows communication between our browser and the web server, but the messages sent in this communication are not encrypted.
-If we share sensitive information, such as name, address, credit card number information, with the website, we may experience security problems.
+HTTP, or Hyper Text Transfer Protocol, is used to transfer information between your browser and a web server.
+However, this communication is not secure, as the messages sent are not encrypted.
+This means that sensitive information, such as your name, address, or credit card details, could be accessed by attackers and used for harmful purposes.

-Nowadays, most websites use HTTPS to avoid such situations.
-The "S" in the abbreviation stands for security, and this protocol encrypts the transferred messages using SSL and TLS protocols.
-This way we can move around the internet more securely.
+To address this problem, most websites now use HTTPS.
+The "S" stands for Secure, which means the information exchanged is encrypted.
+This ensures that even if someone tries to access the data, they won’t be able to understand it.
+HTTPS provides an additional layer of security, allowing us to browse the internet with greater safety and confidence.

 ## Author
 - Evrim Firatli